 - Played with in Danganronpa V3: Killing Harmony in that it's a Jerkass screwing with everyone to save them.
 Kokichi disables the hidden cameras monitoring everyone and forces Kaito to murder him in a press and then hide in an Exisal so that the killer and victim cannot be determined.
 During the trial, Kaito impersonates Kokichi to further obfuscate his identity and complicate things.
 The entire point of it was to make the case impossible to solve while simultaneously ensuring Monokuma could not judge it fairly, thereby ending the killing game.
 While it's possible he was lying, Kokichi stated his reason for doing so was because he hated the killing game and especially the audience watching it, so he wanted to ruin it for everyone.

 - Cyanide & Happiness: In one strip, a death row inmate receives his last meal in the form of a peanut butter and jelly sandwich from a prison guard, the latter expressing his desire to personally execute an irredeemable criminal.
-But the inmate gleefully reveals that he has a peanut allergy, basically committing suicide by peanut butter on the spot just to spite the guard.
+But the inmate gleefully reveals that he has a peanut allergy, and drops dead with a smile on his face while the guard screams in frustration.

 - Belkar in The Order of the Stick tries to get Miko to kill him purely so that she'll lose her status as a paladin.